WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-essence/index.md

 }
 ```

-But it's tedious.
-You may have to `guard let ... else` many times in one
+However, this can be cumbersome, especially with multiple optional
-single function's body if there are multiple optional parameters.
-This
+parameters.

-heavy form of safety guarantee waters things down.
-We don't have to write
+As a nature of programmer, you may have desire to encapsulate this safe
-a lot of code to do a trivial thing.
+unwrapping process and reuse at will.
+Unfortunately, since a function

-However, since a function protects its internal execution flow for the
+protects its internal execution flow from inner functions return for the
 sake of structured programming, we cannot encapsulate this
 `guard let ... else` in a function -- because the `return` statement in a
 function cannot make the caller site function exit.